 Let’s call the permanent inhabitants of the monastery monks.
 Not that they walk around in cowls and have tonsures.
-But there look is very special.
+But their look is very special.

-They are the wolves making up the council of the Lord most high.
+They are the wolves and other animals making up the council of the Lord most high.

 They are the abstrakt thinkers and dwellers before the Lord that not only touch his heart, but progress right into his most deepest thoughts.